elunna/nerfhack-changelog/README.md

 * When a monster goes berserk it turns hostile and regains a roll of it's max HP, possibly going far above it's normal max HP
 * Nearby denizens are also woken up when a monster goes berserk (it screams a battle cry)
 * When berserking, monsters totally ignore Elbereth or Scare Monster.
 If they are usually skittish or trying to keep away, they will instead actively approach
-* When a monster is berserking it also gets -2AC
 * Berserking monsters also never flee when their HP gets low
 * A berserking monster deals double damage rolls when hitting you
 * Taming berserking monsters only un-berserks them, it doesn't pacify or tame